NativeScript/developer-day-workshop/src/chapters/chapter6.md

 Android (livesync emulator):  npm run start.livesync.android Android (livesync device):    npm run start.livesync.android.device
 ```

 You should have a web site and either an iOS or Android simulator running.
 You can also run two simulators at once if you like.

 > Note, on occasion your mobile livesyncing may fail when using this seed.
 On occasion, you may need to restart the process, so press Ctrl>C in your terminal and restart the `npm run start.livesync...` routine.

 ### Exploring the architecture

 Open the root folder of your app in your IDE of choice.
 Let's take a look at all the moving parts.
-Navigate to the `src` folder.
+Navigate to the `src/client` folder.

 `app/frameworks`: contains your shared application architecture code.